uber-asido/backend/README.md

 ### Test

+Every module contains a test project.
+The current source code doesn't have complex logic, therefore most of the tests are integration tests.
+Modules are tested in isolation.
+If it has a dependency service from another module, `Uber.Core.Test` project provides mocked services.

-Every module of the service is covered by test cases.
-One annoyance, however, is that database connection strings are now hardcoded in the fixtures.
-If they don't match your configuration, then you have to modify them in the following files:
+Test projects currently have one code smell - database connection strings are hardcoded in the fixtures.
+If they don't match your configuration, then modify them in the following files:

 ```
 src/Uber.Module.File.Test/FileFixture.cs
 src/Uber.Module.Geocoding.Test/GeocodingFixture.cs